wongd-hub/obsidian-vault/computer-science/C.md

 }
 ```

-## What is C not good at?
+## What is C not good at / other miscellaneous notes

+### Memory usage & integer overflow

 - Random Access Memory (RAM) in the computer is where working data is stored.
 We have a finite amount of memory in each device.
 - In the world of numbers, if we're only using 3 digits we can count to 7
-    - If we're omitting the 4th digit, if we try to count past 7, we get a 0 again. i.e. we experience _integer overflow_ where we wrap around to 0 or a negative number.
+    - If we're omitting the 4th digit, if we try to count past 7, we get a 0 again. i.e. we experience *integer overflow* where we wrap around to 0 or a negative number.
+    - There are several real world examples of integer overflow occurring, for example in old video games.

     `1000 (if we only see the last 3 digits, it's a 0)`

 - We often use 8 or 32 bits to represent numbers.
 32 bits gives us counts up to 4.2 billion.
 However, if we need to count to 4.2 billion and 1, we'd need another bit.
     - If we want to also represent negative numbers, we'll need to split that in half again; so we can really only count up to 2.1 billion or down to -2.1 billion.